mattlean/lean-js-app-starter/starters/express-postgres-ts/README.md

 ### Method 3: Manual Installation

-This method manually does what the init script does for you.
+This method manually does what the init script does for you normally.

 #### Prerequisites